-ii) Overview of the first subscription rights to shares with exercise price amendment clause i Allotment date April 18, 2022 ii Number of subscription rights to shares to be issued 200,000 units iii Issuance value ¥260 per subscription right to shares (total amount: ¥52,000,000 (\$425 thousand)) iv Number of potential shares due to the issuance Number of potential shares: 20,000,000 shares (100 shares per subscription right to shares) As stated in "vi Exercise price and conditions of amending the exercise price" below, the exercise price may be amended.
-However, the number of potential shares is constant at 20,000,000 shares in any exercise price. v Amount of raised funds ¥8,099,000,000 (\$66,174 thousand) (approximate net amount) (Note 1) vi Exercise price and conditions of amending the exercise price The original exercise price shall be ¥403.
-(Note 2) No maximum exercise price is set.
-The minimum exercise price is ¥292.
-On the effective date of each exercise request for the subscription rights to shares, the exercise price is amended to an amount equivalent to 92% of the weighted average price in all-day trading volume of ordinary transactions for common stock of the Company on Tokyo Stock Exchange, Inc. (hereinafter the "Tokyo Stock Exchange") on the trading day prior to the said effective date (the "Trading Day" hereinafter refers to the trading day on the Tokyo Stock Exchange).
-However, if the value after this amendment falls below the minimum exercise price, the minimum exercise price shall be the exercise price after the amendment.
+ii) Overview of the first subscription rights to shares with exercise price amendment clause i Allotment date April 18, 2022 Number of subscription right shares to be issued 200,000 units i iii Issuance value ¥260 per subscription right to shares (total amount: ¥52,000,000 (\$425 thousand)) j Number of potential shares of its issuance Number of potential shares: 20,000,000 shares (100 shares per subscription right to shares) As stated in "vi Exercise price and conditions of amending the exercise price" below, the exercise price may be amended.
+However, the number of potential shares is constant at 20,000,000 shares in any exercise price. v Amount of raised funds ¥8,099,000,000 (\$66,174 thousand) (approximate net amount) (Note 1) , Exercise price and condition amending the exercise price , , , , , , , , , , , , , , , , , , , ,

-vi Exercise period of the subscription rights to shares The exercise period shall be from April 19, 2022 to April 30, 2025 (however, if the Company acquires all or part of the subscription rights to shares in accordance with paragraph 14 of the guidelines for issuance of the subscription rights to shares, the exercise period for the subscription rights to shares acquired by the Company shall be up to the bank business day prior to the effective date of the acquisition by the Company) (hereinafter the "Exercisable Period").
-However, if the final day of the Exercisable Period is not a bank business day, the preceding bank business day shall be the final day. vii Method of offering or allotment By way of third-party allotment. ix Planned allottee SMBC Nikko Securities Inc. x Others The Company has entered into an agreement for purchase of the subscription rights to shares with the planned allottee of the subscription rights to shares.
+Exercise period of the subscription The exercise period shall be from April 19, 2022 to April 30, 2025 (however, if the Company acquires rights to shares all or part of the subscription rights to shares in accordance with paragraph 14 of the guidelines for vii issuance of the subscription rights to shares, the exercise period for the subscription rights to shares l vii acquired by the Company shall be up to the bank business day prior to the effective date of the acquisition by the Company) (hereinafter the "Exercisable Period").
+However, if the final day of the Exercisable Period is not a bank business day, the preceding bank business day shall be the final day. viii Method of offering or allotment By way of third-party allotment. ix Planned allottee SMBC Nikko Securities Inc. The Company has entered into an agreement for purchase of the subscription rights to shares with the planned allottee of the subscription rights to shares.
 The agreement for purchase of the subscription rights to shares stipulates that the planned allottee of the subscription rights to shares cannot assign the subscription rights to shares to any third party other than the Company without prior consent of the Company in writing.
-Furthermore, at the same time as the conclusion of the agreement for purchase of the subscription rights to shares, the Company has entered into the facility agreement with the planned allottee of the subscription rights to shares, which stipulates that (i) the planned allottee of the subscription rights to shares shall exert the utmost effort to exercise the subscription rights to shares, (ii) a period during which the planned allottee of the subscription rights to shares may be designated at the Company's discretion, (iii) of the subscription rights to shares, 100,000 units may be exercised by the planned allottee of the Subscription rights to shares only if the closing price in ordinary transactions for common stock of the Company becomes ¥439 (hereinafter the "Target Price") or higher (hereinafter the "Target Price clause"), etc.
+Furthermore, at the same time as the conclusion of the agreement for purchase of the subscription rights ,, Others to shares, the Company has entered into the facility agreement with the planned allottee of the ^ Others subscription rights to shares, which stipulates that (i) the planned allottee of the subscription rights to shares shall exert the utmost effort to exercise the subscription rights to shares, (ii) a period during which the planned allottee of the subscription rights to shares cannot exercise the subscription rights to shares may be designated at the Company's discretion, (iii) of the subscription rights to shares, 100,000 units may be exercised by the planned allottee of the subscription rights to shares only if the closing price in ordinary transactions for common stock of the Company becomes ¥439 (hereinafter the "Target Price") or higher (hereinafter the "Target Price clause"), etc.